Romance! As the name suggests we all love to have more of it in our lives. We all love in our lives, so we love to watch romance in Cinema too.

-Living in a middle-class family, in a chawl which is in Mumbai.
+They live in a middle-class family in a chawl in Mumbai.
 They both seem to be compromising on their privacy and romance.

 It’s when their life takes turns when they both decide to move out of the house & shift to the new one without their parents.

-Both, Writer-Kshitij Patwardhan & Director-Sameer Vidwans are the real heroes of the movie, they ’ve proved it through simple approach, dialogues & narrative.
+Both Writer-Kshitij Patwardhan & Director Vidwans are the real heroes of the movie; they’ve proved this through a simple approach, dialogues & narrative.